muntasir-hossain314159/Book-your-Books-Phase-3-ahoss1/README.md

 Details of Purchasing a Book:
 1. Buyers submit bids for a course book
 2. The contact information of the Buyers would then be available under "Interested Buyers" in the Seller's dashboard (My Sellings -> Sellings -> Particular Course Book -> Show)
-3. The Seller would then contact the Buyers and then decide on a particular Buyer by approving them
+3. The Seller would then contact the Buyers and decide on a particular Buyer by approving them
 4. The Seller may also decide to reject a buyer
 5. Once the Seller approves a Buyer, the book is moved to the "Sold" section in the Seller's dashboard
 6. The book would also move from "Current Bids" to "Purchased" in the "My Purchases" section in the Buyer's dashboard